 Keto is not like other diets.
 Instead of limiting the amount of food you eat, keto limits the type of food.
 Specifically, when you go keto, you eat lots of fat, moderate amounts of protein, and next-to-no carbs – usually only 20-30 grams per day.

 Also, unlike many diets, most keto diets do not allow cheat days.
 To be successful, you need to stick to your diet 24/7; there are no keto cheat days.
 Cheating on keto could not just slow your progress but derail it altogether.
-It takes time for your body to adapt to eating less carbohydrate, and those changes are reversed if you reintroduce carbs – even in the form of a cheat meal.
+It takes time for your body to adapt to eating less carbohydrates, and those changes are reversed if you reintroduce carbs – even in the form of a cheat meal.

 But, despite this, cheating on keto is still a hot topic.
 Many people view diet cheat days as a necessary part of the weight loss process.
 They believe that cheat meals make it easier to stick to a strict diet.
 Cheat days can also happen by accident.
 It’s all-too-easy to inadvertently eat some hidden carbs or find yourself left with no choice but to eat carbs, e.g. a well-meaning gift of birthday cake.
 Holidays also make it hard to stick to your keto diet; a lot of holiday foods are far from keto friendly.